Supporting existing kiritaki (clients) through the transition

 - Training for Independence

 - Any purchase orders dated Sunday 1 June 2025 and beyond cannot be honoured.
-Therefore, you will now start to see purchase orders with an end date of Saturday 31 May 2025 rather than for 12 months.
+Therefore, you will see purchase orders under the ISSC with an end date of Saturday 31 May 2025 rather than for 12 months.

-- For any purchase orders issued for ISSC Support to Wellbeing Long Term hours, the allocation of hours will be prorated at a rate of one hour per week (e.g. for four months of support, we would approve 16 hours of service, equating to one hour per week).
+- For any purchase orders issued for ISSC Support to Wellbeing Long Term hours, the allocation of hours is prorated at a rate of one hour per week (e.g. for four months of support, we would approve 16 hours of service, equating to one hour per week).

-- For any purchase order with ISSC support services, the allocation of hours will be prorated (eg for 6 months of social work, 5 hours will be approved).
+- For any purchase order with ISSC support services, the allocation of hours is prorated (eg for 6 months of social work, 5 hours will be approved).

 - When kiritaki transition to the Sensitive Claims Service, the non-attendance fee allocation available under the ISSC is void.
 A new allocation of non-attendance fees as per the Sensitive Claims Service contract will be available under a new purchase order.

-- From now on, no new applications to deliver group-based therapy (including groups for Dialectical Behavioural Therapy – DBT) will be accepted.
+- No new applications to deliver group-based therapy (including groups for Dialectical Behavioural Therapy – DBT) will be accepted under the ISSC.
 Existing approved groups can complete services if the supplier and provider are able to deliver that service through the transition period (Sunday 1 December 2024 to Saturday 31 May 2025).

 -